kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

   - Feature gate name: DRADeviceCompatibilityGroups
   - Components depending on the feature gate: kube-scheduler, kube-apiserver
 - Gate behavior per component:
-  - **kube-apiserver**: When enabled, persists `compatibilityGroups` to devices in `ResourceSlice`s.
+  - **kube-apiserver**: When enabled, persists `compatibilityGroups` to devices in `ResourceSlice`s and `ResourceClaim.Status`es.
     When disabled, strips `compatibilityGroups` on writes.
-  - **kube-scheduler**: When enabled, respects `compatibilityGroups` declared by devices in `ResourceSlice`s.
+  - **kube-scheduler**: When enabled, respects `compatibilityGroups` declared by devices in `ResourceSlice`s and maintains and respects `compatibilityGroups` in `ResourceClaim.Status`es.
-    When disabled, skips devices that declare `compatibilityGroups`.
+    When disabled, skips devices and `counterSets` that declare `compatibilityGroups`.
-- No control-plane downtime is required to toggle the gate.
+- Partial control-plane downtime is required to toggle the gate - `kube-apiserver` and `kube-scheduler` need to restart.
 - No node downtime or reprovisioning is required.

 ###### Does enabling the feature change any default behavior?
-No, this KEP proposes an additional optional field to the `ResourceSlice` API
+No, this KEP proposes additional optional fields to the `ResourceSlice` and `ResourceClaim.Status` APIs

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?
 Yes, rolling back the enablement will revert the cluster to its pre-enablement behavior